philipyexushen/Face-ML-Detector/README.md

 # Face-ML-Detector
 + A toy in my deep learning study

 + **March.26.2018**
 Added yolo9000 retrain model, try to match my dataset successfully.
+Unfortunetly, I have found that some of my contributions has loss in github.

 + **March.18.2018**
 Add yolo9000 algorithm.
 I have modified some source code from https://github.com/allanzelener/YAD2K.
 May be I will make a pull request when I finish the code that can read data from voc directly.